Audience FAQs

 • Recurrent tooth decay developing underneath the crown margin

 Depending on the severity of the damage, a crown may chip slightly, crack, become loose, or completely de-cement and fall off.
+For better dental health and to avoid pain, we highly recommend that you explore loose dental crown right now.

 What to Do Immediately If Your Crown Breaks